 This popular hands-on session gives participants the exciting opportunity to investigate different types of Roman technology, and experience first-hand the jobs of Roman workers and slaves, including hammering a Roman coin (to take home as a souvenir) and building and firing mini catapults.
 Then, take part in a fun hands-on workshop, in which children take on the role of archaeologists investigating real artefacts from Roman Canterbury.
 Half the class explores the museum displays for 40 minutes, while the other half investigates the artefacts, before swapping round.

-At The Beaney you will have the exciting opportunity to participate in a series of short interactive sessions led by one of our facilitators exploring different aspects of Roman technology.
-Your pupils will be divided into three smaller groups and will experience first-hand the jobs of Roman workers and slaves; hammering a Roman coin (to take home as a souvenir), learning about the quern stone and building and firing mini catapults in our Learning Lab and museum galleries.
-Please note that each of the 3 groups must be accompanied by a member of your staff.
+At the Canterbury Roman Museum you will have the exciting opportunity to participate in a series of short interactive sessions led by one of our facilitators exploring different aspects of Roman technology.
+Your pupils will be divided into two smaller groups and will experience first-hand the jobs of Roman workers and slaves; hammering a Roman coin (to take home as a souvenir), learning about the quern stone and building and firing mini catapults in our Learning Lab and museum galleries.
+Please note that each group must be accompanied by at least one member of your staff.

-Other activities are available within the museum, each lasting approximately 45 minutes so you could add these to your workshop to tailor your museum visit to your class needs.
+Other activities are available within the museums, each lasting approximately 45 minutes so you could add these to your workshop to tailor your museum visit to your class needs.

 The Roman Technology and Everyday Life sessions last for a total of approximately 2.5 hours.